 A brow lift not only elevates the eyebrows, but can smooth out wrinkles on the forehead and between the brows.
 Done even without eyelid surgery, it can decrease sagging of the eyelids, for a more vibrant look.

 Whether done in a hospital or outpatient facility, a brow lift usually takes just a few hours and doesn’t require an overnight stay.
 Brow lifts are performed using conventional incisions along the hairline or endoscopically.
 The second approach uses significantly smaller incisions and recovery is generally quicker.
 Read more here.

 No matter what you choose, for optimal results it is important to follow your surgeon’s instructions before and after surgery.
-To find out what is the best approach for you and your eyes, make an appointment for a free consultation with Dr. Slack today.
+To find out what is the best approach for you and your eyes, make an appointment for a consultation with Dr. Slack today.